SCQF Level 6

 What you will experience

-The Foundation Apprenticeship in Electrical Engineering is for pupils in S5 and S6.
+The Foundation Apprenticeship in Electrical Engineering is a two year programme that starts at the beginning of S5.
+It is expected that pupils will continue at school to the end of S6 to complete this programme.
 Opportunities to engage with industry partners will be made available during the course.

-In S5 you will attend for one day per week and work towards gaining units for a National Certificate at SCQF level 6 in Electrical Engineering and participate in work related experience within the SVQ Performing Engineering Operations (PEO) at SCQF 5.
-In S6 you will attend for two days per week and complete the National Certificate SCQF level 6 in Electrical Engineering.
+In S5 you will attend College for the equivalent of one day per week and work towards gaining units for a National Certificate at SCQF Level 6 in Electrical Engineering and participate in work related experience within the SVQ Performing Engineering Operations (PEO) at SCQF Level 5.
+In S6 you will attend for the equivalent of two days per week and complete the National Certificate SCQF Level 6 in Electrical Engineering.

-You will also complete five units within the SVQ Performing Engineering Operations (PEO) at SCQF 5 framework.
-In addition you will also undertake work-based learning, in year 2 (6th year of school) during which you will attend work experience with an industry partner.
-During that time you will develop essential skills for the workplace.
+You will also complete five units within the SVQ Performing Engineering Operations Level 2 (PEO 2) framework.
+In addition you will also undertake work–based learning with an industry partner, mostly during the second year of the programme.
+During that time you will develop essential skills for the workplace and make connections with employers.

 This course is suited to school pupils who expect to continue at school until the end of S6 and who are on track to achieve passes in related National 5 awards in S4.
 Applicants are required to be expecting an A or B pass in National 5 Maths and will be expected to work towards Higher Maths in S5 or S6.

-Pupils would benefit from studying subjects such as Higher Maths and Higher Physics during S5 and S6.
+Pupils would also benefit from studying Higher Physics during S5 and S6, although this is not essential.

 What you will need